-- a) Coordinates the display space for Quaker organizations at ILYM. - b) Is available during the day or evening on site to provide information, smooth out problem areas, and perform other duties necessary for the efficient functioning of the meeting. - c) Gives collected fees to Treasurer at end of ILYM sessions.
+- Coordinates the display space for Quaker and other organizations at Annual Sessions. - Is on site to provide information, smooth out problem areas, and provide response, referral, and guidance for other duties necessary for the efficient functioning of the meeting. - Acts as Registrar. - Gives collected funds and reports fees received to Treasurer at end of Annual Sessions. - c.
+Plummer Lecture: edit, proofread, typeset, print and distribute. - Evening addresses: post to website.